pratikbutani/awesome-flutter-snippets/snippets/Elevated_Button.md

 ElevatedButton(
   style: ElevatedButton.styleFrom(
-    primary: Colors.blue, //button's fill color
-    onPrimary: Colors.red, //specify the color of the button's text and icons as well as the overlay colors used to indicate the hover, focus, and pressed states
-    onSurface: Colors.orange, //specify the button's disabled text, icon, and fill color
     shadowColor: Colors.black, //specify the button's elevation color
     elevation: 4.0, //buttons Material shadow
     textStyle: TextStyle(fontFamily: 'roboto'), //specify the button's text TextStyle